-ACT 2 The Sound of Music Version 2.0 It is different.
+It is different.

 CAPTAIN.
 Your whole life will be different now, Maria.
-I'll ta you want to go - give you anything you wish. ke you anywhere MARIA.
+I'll take you anywhere you want to go - give you anything you wish.

+MARIA.
 But.I don't want to go anywhere.
-All I could wish for
+All I could wish for...